Knownxc/Osint/readme.md

 ## Installation

-1. Clone the repository: `git clone https://github.com/your-username/osint-username-searcher.git`
+1. Clone the repository: `git clone https://github.com/Bovanlaarhoven/Osint.git`
-2. Install the required dependencies: `npm install`
+2. Install the required dependencies: `pip install -r requirements.txt`

 ## Usage
-1. open cmd and type this in `pip install -r requirements.txt`
-2. Configure the search parameters in the `config.json` file.
+1. Configure the search parameters in the `config.json` file.
-3. Run the application: `python3 main.py` or dubble click the main.py file to run it
+2. Run the application: `python3 main.py` or double click the main.py file to run it.
-4. Enter the username you want to search for.
+3. Enter the username you want to search for.
-5. View the search results displayed on the console/terminal.
+4. View the search results displayed on the console/terminal.

 ## Contributing